kasnerz/npfl140/05_task_generation/README.md

 > Currently in Amsterdam, the temperature is 27.98°C with a feels like temperature of 29.2°C. The pressure is 1015 hPa and the humidity is 58%.
 The wind is blowing at a speed of 1.34 m/s from the east with a gust of 2.24 m/s.
 The sky is clear with no clouds in sight.
 The visibility is excellent at 10,000 meters.
 The sun is currently rising at 6:58 AM and will set at 8:31 PM local time.

-The code is just a sample: you can modify the code however you wish.
+The code is just a sample: you can modify the code however you wish, move it to a Jupyter notebook, etc.

 If you have any issues with the code, please let us know: either in person (better) or by e-mail to *kasner (at) ufal.mff.cuni.cz*.
+You can also start an issue in this repository.

-### Accessing the data
+### Choose the data
-You can find the data in the `data` subfolder.
-The data for each task is divided into a `dev` / `test` set.

-The idea is that you will tune your prompts and parameters on the `dev` set and draw the conclusions based the `test` set.
+In the `data` subfolder, you can find pre-downloaded input data for 100 cities around the world.

-The `dev` set is rather small (10 inputs) so that you can iterate quickly.
+We recommend that you choose a small subset of the cities (5-20 inputs)  for each task as your development set so that you can iterate quickly.

-### Evaluation

-In this task, the evaluation is mainly qualitative.

-It can be helpful to log your setup and outputs so that you have a reference for your findings.

-You should also keep thinking about how would you evaluate the outputs in a more rigorous way (we will get to evaluation later).

 ## Models